zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Condition Syntax Usage

-Boolean Expression Syntax
-The condition is a Boolean expression consisting of the following parts in BNF format.
-Spaces are allowed anywhere between the arguments.

 For the full reference of Override Rules condition syntax and usage see the NGINX App Protect WAF [Declarative Policy guide]({{< relref "/nap-waf/declarative-policy/policy.md" >}}/#policy/override-rules).

 ### Important Things to Remember About Override Rules